WeiDongjunGabriel/AutoSUM/README.md

 cd test
 sh run.sh
 ```
-### Citation
+## Citation
-If you use this code, please kindly cite the following paper:
+If you use our code or model, please kindly cite the following paper:

 ```
 @inproceedings{AutoSUM,